 Driving in I will return to in a moment, but if you head for Stockport centre by bus or rail the first thing you need to locate is the main shopping precinct known as Merseyway.
-The bus station is nearly opposite the front entrance to Merseyway, across Mersey Square, which unremarkable except for the fact that the River Mersey runs underneath it.
+The bus station (currently being completely rebuilt!) is nearly opposite the front entrance to Merseyway, across Mersey Square, which unremarkable except for the fact that the River Mersey runs underneath it.
 Merseyway is in fact built over the top of the river, hence the name.
 The River Mersey actually begins in the centre of Stockport, at the confluence of the Tame and the Goyt, then goes all the way to Liverpool and out to sea.
 This is a very educational website, isn’t it?
 And you thought you were just getting directions.

 If you come in by train, walk down the station approach to the T-junction with the A6 (Wellington Rd South) where there is unfortunately a MacDonalds.
 Ignoring MacDonalds as best you can, turn left onto the A6 and walk all the way down the hill.
 As the buildings on the right side of the A6 come to an end, you will see Merseyway shopping centre across the open space of Mersey Square – which really needs a statue, or… something.
 You’ll see what I mean when you get there.

 A little way past the Falafeler...
 Falafelier?... the food place, you will come to a crossroads, where you will see Barclays Bank to your left and Meeks Shoes to the right.
-Turn right there and walk past Meeks Shoes (now on your left) and then The Hatters coffee shop, which sits at the bottom of a steep rise.
+Turn right there and walk past Meeks Shoes (now on your left) and then the new bar/cafe called This Godless Place, which sits at the bottom of a steep rise.
 Walk up that hill, turn to the right and you are immediately beside the distinctive green-and-white front doors of Merchants House, which have recently been repainted black and white.
 Conveniently this now matches my A-Board which should be just outside.